pixeline/Front-end-best-practices/readme.md

 #Front-end best practices

 A collection of best practices for front-end development.
+For learning and reference purpose.

 Work in progress.
 Will be updated often.